 - Wait Time: The time it waits before playing the autoplay URL after boot.
 The time is in seconds.

 - Root Password: By default, the root password to the device is “musicbox” this should be changed to something more secure especially if you are going to enable SSH.

 - AirPlay Streaming: This allows you to stream directly from your iOS device to the Raspberry Pi Music Server.
-When enabled this should show up in your AirPlay device list.
+When enabled, this device should show up in your AirPlay device list.

-- DLNA/uPnP/OpenHome Streaming: If you need to stream over any of these protocols then simply enable this.
+- DLNA/uPnP/OpenHome Streaming: If you need to stream over any of these protocols, then enable this.

 - Initial Volume: This is the volume that the device will start at by default.

 - Audio Output: Here you can manually select the output for the audio.

 - Downsample USB: Enable this if you’re having trouble with the quality of the audio.
 Typically, if you’re on a Pi B+ or newer, you shouldn’t have to turn this on.

 - Scan Music Files: Enable this if you would like to scan for music files on boot.
 However, you could find that this slows down your boot time considerably.

 - Network Drive: If you have a network drive setup that has all your music in it then you can set it in here.
 Make sure you enter the correct username and password.

 - Resize Filesystem: This setting is very important if you’re looking to make the most of your SD card.
 Once you enable this and reboot, you will gain access to the entire SD Card.

 If you’re looking to use services such as Spotify, YouTube, Google Music, SoundCloud and much more, then you will need to set them up in here.
 The setup for each of the services are pretty straightforward and are often explained if any extra information is required.
 More services may be added in the future.